Han Seung-yeon

+Life and career

-Early life and career beginnings
+1993–2007: Early life and career beginnings

 Han Seung-yeon was born on July 24, 1988, in Yeongdeungpo District, Seoul, South Korea.
 She made her acting debut as a child actress in a bit part in Dear Ends (1993), Summer Showers (1995) and Star in My Heart (1997).
 She later left South Korea to study at Tenafly High School in New Jersey, United States.
-However, she withdrew from high school mid-course in order to pursue a singing career.
+However, she withdrew from high school mid-course to pursue a singing career.
 After returning to South Korea, she debuted as a member of girl group Kara on March 29, 2007.
 During her time with the group, she passed a high school qualification exam, the College Scholastic Ability Test, and was accepted by Kyung Hee University, majoring in theater and film.

-Career

 2007–08: Debut and solo activities

-Seungyeon debuted as main vocalist of Kara on M!
-Countdown on March 29, 2007.
+Seungyeon debuted as main vocalist of Kara on M Countdown on March 29, 2007.

 She was the VJ for MSL Break from 2007 to 2008.
 She replaced Tiffany of Girls' Generation as co-host of Boys and Girls Music Countdown in June 2008 with Kim Hye-sung, and later with actor Kim Soo-hyun.
 Their segment ended on May 8, 2009.
 From October to December 2008, she was part of the cast of the MBC Every 1 reality show I Need a Family – Season 2, where a group of celebrities would live life as a family, consisting of a father, mother, son and daughter.
-She also became part of MBC's entertainment news show Section TV as a "pop correspondent," debuting on November 21, 2008.
+She also became part of MBC's entertainment news show Section TV, as a "pop correspondent," debuting on November 21, 2008.